IN2-Moist/2Take1-Moist-Script/README.md

 RIP ORBITAL WARRIORS!!''

 **Online Protection**

+- Log Player Script Events (Value Toggle)

+`Select a value that matches the player id in the online info window for that player and toggle on this will log any script events from that selected player only`

-- Mark all Players as Modder
+- UnMark all Players as Modder

-`Turns on Protections to block everything from all Players`
+`Turns off all protections that are being blocked from all Players if they are marked as a Modder (includes any other detection not set by this script)`

 - Mark all Players as Modder (toggle)

 `Turns on Protections to block everything from all Players on a loop to ensure everyone gets marked on join`

-- UnMark all Players as Modder

-`Turns off all protections that are being blocked from all Players if they are marked as a Modder (includes any other detection not set by this script)`

-- My Friends DO NOT MOD!
-MarkOFF

-`For those that find it a issue playing with friends or your friends being able to join and do stuff in your session with out getting stuck on long loading screens due to a RAC Detection or something false only effects people in session currently on your friends list`

 **Online Session:**

-- set Bounty on Lobby

-`10 k Bounty for all including yourself!`

 ## Session Kicks